 Less snow mold - Snow mold can occur even in regions without significant snow cover.
 Winter rains can also mat long grass and allow this fungus to grow and harm grass.
 Short grass blades stand up to winter rain and snow.

-When to stop mowing lawn in fall
+When to stop mowing lawn in Win

 The right time to stop mowing the lawn is when grass stops growing.
-You may still need to run the mower to mulch leaves on the lawn until as late as December, depending on weather.
+You may still need to run the mower to mulch leaves on the lawn until as late as December, depending on the weather.
 An early snowfall that doesn’t stick around isn’t a signal to stop mowing.
 It all depends on grass growth and leaf cover on the lawn.
 A good rule of thumb is to keep mowing and mulching leaves until roughly 90 percent of them are down.
 At that point, drive your mower to the shed and give it some post-mowing-season TLC.

-when does grass stop growing in the fall
+When does grass stop growing in the fall?

 When temperatures fall below 50°F, grass goes dormant and stops growing for the season.
 This will be sometime between October and December, depending on where you live.
 Beginning a couple of weeks before the first frost, cut your grass increasingly shorter.